Frequently Asked Questions

 Under the Settlement, Wells Fargo has agreed to establish a Settlement Fund totaling $15 million ($15,000,000.00) to provide the following benefits to Class Members as consideration for the resolution and release of the Class Members’ claims:

-- Subclass 1 Members will receive payment of Two Thousand Five Hundred and 00/100 Dollars ($2,500.00) per mortgage account that received an At-Issue Forbearance.
+• Subclass 1 Members received payment of Two Thousand Five Hundred and 00/100 Dollars ($2,500.00) per mortgage account that received an At-Issue Forbearance.

-- Subclass 2 Members will receive payment of Five Hundred and 00/100 Dollars ($500.00) per mortgage account that received an At-Issue Forbearance.
+• Subclass 2 Members received payment of Five Hundred and 00/100 Dollars ($500.00) per mortgage account that received an At-Issue Forbearance.

 The Settlement Fund will also be used to pay fee and expense awards to Plaintiffs’ Counsel approved by the Court; service awards to the Class Representatives approved by the Court; and the Claims Administrator’s costs and expenses to administer the Settlement.
 Any money remaining in the Settlement Fund after the above-referenced payments shall be distributed pro rata to all Class Members, unless each such Class Member would receive less than $10, in which case the remaining amounts will be distributed to a cy pres recipient approved by the Court.

-In return for the benefits in this Settlement, if the Settlement is approved, all Settlement Class Members will release Wells Fargo from the claims discussed in the Settlement Agreement, and the lawsuit will be dismissed with prejudice, among other terms.
+In return for the benefits in this Settlement, all Settlement Class Members will release Wells Fargo from the claims discussed in the Settlement Agreement, and the lawsuit will be dismissed with prejudice, among other terms.

-Subclass Members do not need to take any action to receive the automatic payment referenced in Section 6.
-If the Settlement is approved by the District Court, the Claims Administrator will mail the settlement checks automatically to Subclass Members who do not opt out of the Settlement.
+Subclass Members did not need to take any action to receive the automatic payment referenced in FAQ 6.
+On November 25, 2024, the Claims Administrator mailed settlement checks automatically to Subclass Members who did not opt out of the Settlement.

 If you feel that you suffered damages in excess of the automatic payment that you received, you can ask for additional money by completing and returning the Claim Form by January 7, 2025.